MatthewVerbryke/gazebo_terrain/README.md

 ### Deleting Models

-Also included in this repository is `delete_model.sh`, a script that can look into the Gazebo model directory and delete the user selected directory if it exsists.
+Also included in this repository is `delete_model.sh`, a script that can look into the Gazebo model directory and interactively delete the user-selected directory, if it exsists.
 Be careful when using this to not delete default Gazebo models or anything you want to keep!

 Run it with: